Ranking All Pokémon Starters is Hard Work

 Not all starters are created equal, and that’s a shame.
 Some have inescapable weaknesses; others have been granted god-tier abilities so phenomenal they’ve historically earned those Pokémon bans.
 Despite that, each starter has fans rallying behind it, using them and enjoying them in spite of their flaws and status.
 Who’s your favorite, and, if I got it wrong, who’s the best starter (just be ready to support your claim!)?
 Here’s to eight generations of beloved Pokémon starters and the adventures we’ll take with hopefully many more to come!

 Final Fun Facts:

 Pokemon Generations Ranked by Starter Average

-- Generation Seven- Alola (Sun, Moon, Ultra Sun, Ultra Moon)
+- Generation VII- Alola (Sun, Moon, Ultra Sun, Ultra Moon)